On Robust Empirical Likelihood for Nonparametric Regression with Application to Regression Discontinuity Designs: Simulation studies

 \subsection{Regression discontinuity design}

-We now turn to the sharp RDD setting and investigate Model~\ref{case3} below, constructed using data in \cite{Lee2008} with $\tau_{\SRD} = 0.5$, at the boundary point $x = 0$.
+We now turn to the sharp RDD setting and investigate Model~\ref{case3} below, constructed using data in \cite{Lee2008} with $\tau_{\SRD} = 0.04$, at the boundary point $x = 0$.
 A similar model can also be found in \cite{Imbens2012} and \cite{Calonico2014}.
-Further analysis of a simple low-order polynomial function, termed Model~\ref{case4}, is provided in Section~\ref{supp.sec_emp} of the supplementary material.
-See Figure~\ref{fig:Case34} for the visualizations of $m(x)$ for both models.
+Further analysis of a simple low-order polynomial function, termed Model~4, is provided in Section~S.2 of the supplementary material.
+See Figure~S3 for the visualizations of $m(x)$ for both models.

 Similar to Section~\ref{sec:sim.NR}, we evaluate the performance of Orig, TB, DB, TR and DR methods under this sharp RDD setting.
-For comparison, we also include the asymptotic robust bias correction approach proposed by \cite{Calonico2014} (denoted as CCT).
-To assess the sensitivity of the competing methods to the bandwidth choices, Figure~\ref{fig:Case3} displays the empirical sizes and empirical coverages based on 1000 simulations over $h \in \{0.15,0.18, \dots, 0.27\}$ for $n =500$ and $h \in \{0.12,0.18, \dots, 0.24\}$ for $n = 1000$ under the settings $b = 1.2h$ and $b = 1.5h$.
-Table~\ref{CI.case3} presents the corresponding average interval lengths and coverages.
+For comparison, we also include the robust bias-corrected method of \cite{Calonico2014} (denoted by CCT).
+The EL-based methods are computed via Algorithm~1 in the supplementary material, and CCT is implemented using the \texttt{rdrobust} R package \citep{rdrobust}.
+To assess the sensitivity of the competing methods to the bandwidth choices, Figure~\ref{fig:Case3} displays the empirical sizes and empirical coverages based on 1000 simulations over $h \in \{0.15,0.18, \dots, 0.27\}$ for $n =500$ and $h \in \{0.12,0.18, \dots, 0.24\}$ for $n = 1000$ under the settings $b = 1.2h$ and $1.5h$.
+Table~\ref{CI.case3} presents the average interval lengths and coverages with $b = h$, $1.2h$ and $1.5h$.
 The results align with the findings in Section~\ref{sec:sim.NR}.
-In particular, we observe a similar size distortion effect for the Orig method as in \cite{OTSU2015}.
-Overall, both TR and DR outperform CCT across the range of $h$ values, delivering empirical sizes and coverages closer to the target levels while keeping average interval lengths comparable.
-For instance, when \( (n, h, b) = (1000, 0.21, 1.2h) \), our proposed methods (TR and DR) achieve more than \( 94.6\% \) empirical coverage with interval lengths of 0.185 and 0.187, respectively, while CCT provides \( 93.9\% \) coverage with an interval length of 0.19 under \( (n, h, b) = (1000, 0.18, 1.2h) \).
+In particular, we observe a similar size distortion effect for the Orig method as in \cite{Otsu2015}.
+Overall, TR and DR outperform CCT across the range of $h$ values, delivering empirical sizes and coverages closer to the target levels while keeping comparable or shorter average interval lengths.
+For instance, when \( (n, h, b) = (1000, 0.21, 1.2h) \), our proposed methods (TR and DR) achieve more than \( 94.4\% \) empirical coverage with interval lengths of 0.188 and 0.190, respectively, while CCT provides \( 93.5\% \) coverage with an interval length of 0.194 under \( (n, h, b) = (1000, 0.18, 1.2h) \).
 This pattern holds across other \( n \) and \( b \) settings.